Pooper Scooper Parkland FL

 What to consider?

 Dog poop is considered an environmental hazard by the United States Environmental Protection Agency.
-Research has found that just one gram of dog poop contains over 23 million bacteria and other pollutants which pose serious risks to humans, other animals, and the environment in general.
-In spite of whether you keep your dogs restrained in your yard, it is crucial to ensure that regularly clean up after your dogs for the sake of your family and community.
+Research has found that just one gram of it contains over 23 million bacteria and other pollutants which pose serious risks to humans, other animals, and the environment in general.
+In spite of whether you keep your dogs restrained in your yard, it is crucial to ensure that you regularly clean up after your dogs for the sake of your family and community.

-Over 40% of dog owners in America admit failing to pick up after their dogs not aware of the many dangers that they cause.
+Over 40% of dog owners in America admit failing to pick up after their dogs and are not aware of the many dangers that they cause.
 In the following section, we are going to delve into some of the threats that poop poses to humans and the environment.
 After this read, you will want to have a plastic pick-up bag every time you go for that walk with your dog.

 – Dog do do Is Toxic to Plants and Grass

-Many dog owners fail to pick it up from their lawns or neighbor’s lawn giving the excuse that it acts as a fertilizer.
+Many dog owners fail to pick it up from their lawns or neighbor’s lawn, giving the excuse that it acts as a fertilizer.
 However, this is a common misconception.
 Not all fecal matter can be used as fertilizer and it is one of the most ineffective fertilizers.
 In fact, it can be very toxic to plants.

 Since cows are herbivores, therefore, their fecal matter can be easily broken down by plants.
 Poop, on the other hand, isn’t easy to break down due to the dog’s diet and it is also very acidic.
 If it is left unattended on your lawn, it will kill off the grass beneath it.
 If you pick it up after it has settled on the grass for a long time, then you’ll notice that the grass is withered and yellowish.